tamerNasser/NodeJs-AutoComplete/README.md

 So we made an object, that has 26 keys A-Z, each key(letter) got an object as value, and all the words that starts with 'key' character will be in the value.

 ### Main Goals
-- [ ] We expect back-end testing using tape (test as many components as you can) and basic front-end testing.
+- [ ] We expect back-end testing using tape (test as many components as you can) and basic front-end testing. :white_check_mark:
-- [x] Host your project on heroku.
+- [x] Host your project on heroku. :rocket:
 - [x] Use module.exports and require to break a single large server file into smaller modules.
 - [x] A good server file structure.

 ### Our Goals
 - [x] A good project file structure.
 - [x] Adding localstorage to save the user history.
 - [x] Using fetch instead of xhr.
 - [x] History Search through using localStorage Web API.